Luke Bryan wins top ACM Award, but female acts own the night - WTMJ

 AP Music Writer

 NEW YORK (AP) — Carrie Underwood brought the Academy of Country Music Awards to church.
-Maren Morris won two honors, including song of the year.
+Maren Morris won the most awards of the night, including song of the year.
 Miranda Lambert performed three times and held on to her record as the most decorated winner in ACM history.
 And Mickey Guyton, the first Black woman to host the awards show, gave a powerful, top-notch vocal performance.

 Though female country stars didn’t compete for the night’s top prize – Luke Bryan was named entertainer of the year – they owned Sunday’s ACM Awards.